Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Scalability

 Not only can your item be found in China, but you can also order it in almost any quantity.
 In Vietnam, the MOQ is often higher than in China, and they are not as flexible.
-It’s a common practice when sourcing a new product to make a small order to test the market and then make a larger order when you are ready to commit.
+It’s a common practice when sourcing a new product to place a small order to test the market and then place a larger order when you are ready to commit.
 While it’s still possible to do that in Vietnam, it’s not as easy as in China.
 For example, I had a client who needed 2,000 custom-designed shirts, so I contacted several factories that could make shirts.
 Many factories could make millions of T-shirts yearly and supply significant retailers like H&M and Uniqlo.
 However, while they could handle that volume, they couldn’t shift production to handle a smaller order.

 Is China Better For Sourcing?